Gender minorities and the LDS Church: Organizations

-Organizations that support Mormon gender diverse individuals include Affirmation: LGBTQ Mormons, Families, & Friends (commonly shortened to Affirmation) and at BYU Understanding Sexuality, Gender, and Allyship (USGA).
+Organizations that support Mormon gender diverse individuals include Affirmation: LGBTQ Mormons, Families, & Friends (commonly shortened to Affirmation) and Lift + Love.
+Understanding Sexuality, Gender, and Allyship (USGA) and The OUT Foundation support gender diverse BYU students.

 Gender in Mormonism in the 1800s

 One of the first documented instances of a gender-non-conforming church member was in 1858 when travelling bishop and later church historian A. Milton Musser wrote that Salt Lake City member Almerin Grow had demonstrated odd behavior and was wearing his wife's clothing.
 Church president Brigham Young subsequently sent him south to "never return", so Grow appointed Musser as guardian of his daughter.
 Another instance of gender non-conforming dress occurred in the 1880s when then apostle (and later church president) Wilford Woodruff wore a dress and sunbonnet as a disguise while hiding in southern Utah from law enforcement over his outlawed polygamous marriages.

 B. Morris Young, a founder of the church Young Men's program and a son of church president Young, began performing in drag as a Vaudeville female impersonator Madam Pattirini.
 He sang opera in falsetto throughout Utah into the early 1900s, and his gender-non-conforming act was well-received at church social events.
 Historical evidence does not point to Young being a sexual or gender minority.